prasanth-pk12/mern_dashboard_project/README.md

 # A Full Stack MERN Dashboard App

 <p align="justify">Build and Deploy a Full Stack MERN Dashboard App With CRUD, Auth, and Charts Using Refine
-With modern material design, a fully functional dashboard, a property management page, and a users page - both connected to our database and a profile page that connects the two.
+with modern material design, a fully functional dashboard, a property management page, and a users page - both connected to our database and a profile page that connects the two.
  </p>

 Link: https://dashboard-refine-mern.netlify.app/